 ISBN 0-646-36226-7.
 Published 1998

 Bogong Village is located on Bogong High Plains road between Mount Beauty and Falls Creek in North East Victoria.

-During Bogong ELECTRIC the village is offering a number of accommodation options ranging from self contained cottages to shared accommodation.
+The village offers a number of accommodation options ranging from self contained cottages to shared accommodation.

 To discuss the range of options call or email the manager at Bogong Village on